return42/sphkerneldoc/linux_src_doc/kernel/rcu/update_c.rst

-period elapses, in other words after all currently executing RCU read-side critical sections have completed. \ :c:func:`call_rcu_tasks`\  assumes that the read-side critical sections end at a voluntary context switch (not a preemption!), entry into idle, or transition to usermode execution.
-As such, there are no read-side primitives analogous to
-\ :c:func:`rcu_read_lock`\  and \ :c:func:`rcu_read_unlock`\  because this primitive is intended
-to determine that all tasks have passed through a safe state, not so much for data-strcuture synchronization.
+period elapses, in other words after all currently executing RCU read-side critical sections have completed. \ :c:func:`call_rcu_tasks`\  assumes that the read-side critical sections end at a voluntary context switch (not a preemption!), \ :c:func:`cond_resched_rcu_qs`\ , entry into idle, or transition to usermode execution.
+As such, there are no read-side primitives analogous to \ :c:func:`rcu_read_lock`\  and \ :c:func:`rcu_read_unlock`\  because this primitive is intended to determine that all tasks have passed through a safe state, not so much for data-strcuture synchronization.

 See the description of \ :c:func:`call_rcu`\  for more detailed information on memory ordering guarantees.